sulu/SuluArticleBundle/Resources/doc/overview-page.md

 ## Custom Controller

-The first possibility is to create custom controllers.
+Another way is to create a custom controller.

 ```xml
 <?xml version="1.0" ?>